alexdhaynes/text-mask-svg-animation/README.md

 Attempt 2: [Video](https://res.cloudinary.com/dufgddjc5/video/upload/v1733858380/floating-svg_x0u0mq.mp4)

 So we've gotten the "window" effect we want!
 However, there are drawbacks here.

+- ✅ Text is accessible
+- ✅ Broad browser support.
+- ✅ Text is dynamic.
+- ⚠️ SIML implementations vary slightly across browsers, so thorough browser + device QA is required
+- ❌ Very few attributes on the `<text>` and `<tspan>` elements are animatable (position, rotation, and text length are animatable; scaling is not!)

 ### Attempt 2 Drawbacks: